 - New computer, 500 Dollar

 Maybe you found out, you have 100 Dollar each month to put into savings.
-(Or 1200 Dollar in one year) You can reach all three goals in a total of 18 months.
-You could save up the entire amount and cash it in in 18 months.
+You can reach all three goals in a total of 18 months.

 Or you don’t want Grandma to wait 18 months and go on vacation earlier, then you can split the saving money up.
-Divide it into 2 parts and do this for 10 months.
+Divide your 100 $ saving money into 2 parts and save for 10 months.
 (Ignoring the new computer for now.
 You can still start saving for a new computer by using a change trap saving box.)

 After 10 months: